-LEWIS L. LAWRENCE III (President)
+LEWIS L. LAWRENCE III (Past-President)

 Lewis L. Lawrence III serves as the Executive Director for the Middle Peninsula Planning District Commission (MPPDC) as well as Secretary and lead planner for the Middle Peninsula Chesapeake Bay Public Access Authority (PAA).
 Lewie has grown up on the shores of the Chesapeake Bay in Virginia and is continuing his family's tradition of public service and protecting the bay's health.
 His entire professional career has focused on coastal zone management for the community his family has resided in for three centuries.
 Lewie serves as the Executive Director for the Middle Peninsula Planning District Commission, representing 9 coastal local governments.
 Recipient of numerous national and state awards for innovation in community planning and problem solving at the local and regional level, Lewie specializes in applied local and regional planning and policy development.
 Recent accomplishments include institutionalizing a program for private waterfront land donation for public benefit.
 Millions of dollars of private waterfront land accounting for hundreds of acres of multi-jurisdictional land is being gifted for public benefit for recreational use, sea level rise adaptation, and coastal resiliency planning.
 Additionally, Lewie was responsible for connecting conservation easement land valuation to state aid for K-12 education funding.
 Improvements to the land taxing, easement valuation and reporting processes resulted in additional K-12 state funding to local governments.